ccb-hms/smoor-ontology-reasoner/README.md

 inferences between named classes and ontology _subconcepts_ (i.e. complex OWL class expressions).

-**_smoor_** treats subconcepts as named classes, by adding `EquivalentClasses` axioms between temporary classes and subconcepts that occur in the ontology. **_smoor_** then performs reasoning over the ontology saturated with the equivalence axioms.
-For example:
+**_smoor_** treats subconcepts as named classes, by adding `EquivalentClasses` axioms between temporary classes and subconcepts that occur in the ontology.
+For the example above, it would create the axioms:

 `X1 EquivalentTo part-of (part-of E)`